axioned/handbook/src/content/docs/Playbook/who-we-serve.md

 ## The Axioned Journey

 Since 2006, we’ve supported growth-focused teams by building, running, and improving their digital platforms.

-Not as a vendor you call when something breaks.

-As the partner responsible for keeping execution moving.
+As a trusted tech-partner responsible for keeping execution moving.